josephfusco/disable-responsive-images/readme.txt

 = Why would I ever want to disable responsive images? =

-You really shouldn't, but if you really need to because of conflicts with outdated plugins or themes, here it is.
+You really wouldn't, but if you absolutely need to because of conflicts with outdated plugins or themes, here it is.